PetitPipi/CIVE1-Team/README.md

 1. Copy the secret key you were provided with.

 **For Everyone, after the above operations:**
-1. Go back to GitHub CodeSpaces, and open the `.env.example` file in your project folder on the left.
+1. Go back to GitHub CodeSpaces, open the `.env.example` file in your project folder on the left, and rename the file to `.env`.
 2. Find this line:

     ```